-At each viewing position, a full-length video file of the scene is generated.
+A full-length video file of the scene is generated at each viewing position.
 The length depends on the specifics of the content.
-For content depicting a scene in a dynamic environment, it may have a looping cycle and a lower overall duration, thus saving on file size.
+Content depicting a scene in a dynamic environment may have a looping cycle and a lower overall duration, thus saving on file size.
 If it is a scripted scene that cannot be subject to a repeat cycle, the duration of the clips and the file size will be higher.
 Before generating the video, a sequence of duration frames of the scene in PNG format is generated.
 The size of the sequence of frames depends on the frame rate of the video to be generated.
 The sequence of frames is then used to generate a video in MP4 format at the specified bit rate.
 This is a time-consuming process.

-The size of video files depends on the duration and bit rate and remains the same as resolution and frame rate change.
-The quality of the content is determined by the resolution, but the computational time increases with it.
-The higher the resolution, the higher the bit rate it requires to avoid image crumbling in dynamic content.
+The size of video files depends on the duration and bit rate.
+The resolution determines the quality of the content, but the computational time increases with increased resolution.
+The higher the resolution, the higher the bit rate required to avoid image crumbling in dynamic content.

 Based on the known duration of the scene, the planned number of viewing positions, the frame rate and the resolution, it is possible to calculate how long it will take to prepare the content to be displayed.
 The calculation is made according to formula (1):